-The Professional Mental Health Counseling Program Handbook is designed to serve as a resource and reference to answer questions and assist you in the program.
+The Professional Mental Health Counseling and Professional Mental Health Counseling Specialization in Addictions Program Handbook is designed to serve as a resource and reference to answer questions and assist you in the program.
 This program handbook is designed to be used with The Navigator, the school-wide handbook of the Graduate School of Education and Counseling.
-The Navigator covers Lewis & Clark's institutional policies, as well as any graduate school policies that pertain to all students. https://graduate.lclark.edu/student_life/handbook/.
-Students need to read both handbooks.
+The Navigator covers Lewis & Clark's institutional policies, as well as any graduate school policies that pertain to all students.
+Students will find vital information in both handbooks.
 See the Student Resources section of this handbook for more information.